 Wild dogs generally operate individually or in a small group, but rarely as a pack.
 They prey on livestock and native fauna, and spread diseases that affect livestock, pets, native animals and humans.
 They also pose a direct threat to domesticated pets and animals, as well as humans.

-It is vital that you report all sightings and stock losses.
+Landholder reporting of all sightings and stock loss is imperative.
 Sightings and wild dog attacks should be reported to your Local Land Services office.

 Farm Force - Farm kids standing guard against bushfire, pests, drought and flood

 The challenges farming families face when dealing with the impacts of bushfire, pests, drought and flood have an eno...